 Digital Around the World

-A total of 5.65 billion people around the world were using the internet at the start of July 2025, equivalent to 68.7 percent of the world’s total population.
+Analysis by the team at Manochi shows that a total of 6.12 billion people around the world were using the internet at the start of April 2026, equivalent to 73.8 percent of the world’s total population.

-However, despite continuing improvements in global internet access, 2.58 billion people remain “unconnected” to the internet today, with the majority of these people living in Southern and Eastern Asia, and in Africa.
+Despite continuing improvements in global internet access, 2.17 billion people remain “unconnected” to the internet today, with the majority of these people living in Southern Asia and in Africa.

 These figures show that there’s still plenty more work to do before the world reaches the goal of “universal access”, and the quality of people’s internet access remains an important consideration too.

-The vast majority of the world’s internet users – 95.9 percent – use a mobile phone to go online at least some of the time, and mobile phones now account for 63 percent of the world’s web traffic.
+The vast majority of the world’s internet users – a resounding 96.2 percent – use a mobile phone to go online at least some of the time, while mobile phones account for 51.6 percent of the world’s web traffic.

-Mobiles aren’t people’s only connected devices though, and more than 6 in 10 internet users in the world’s larger economies still use laptops and desktops for at least some of their online activities.
+Meanwhile, 53.8 percent of adult internet users in the world’s larger economies still use laptops and desktops for at least some of their online activities, but this share continues to decline.

 Social media headlines

-Social media use continues to grow as well, with the total number of active social media user “identities” reaching 5.41 billion in July 2025.
+Social media adoption continues to grow, with the total number of active social media user “identities” reaching 5.79 billion in April 2026.

-That’s equal to 65.7 percent of all the people on Earth, and suggests that 95.7 percent of internet users now use social media every month.
+That’s equal to 69.9 percent of all the people on Earth, indicating that close to 7 in 10 people on Earth now use social media each month.

-For added perspective, the latest data from GWI indicates that 96.5 percent of all adult internet users aged 16 and above use at least one social network or messaging platform each month.
+For added perspective, Manochi’s latest analysis indicates that 94.7 percent of all internet users now use social media every month, while the latest data from GWI indicates that 96.7 percent of all adult internet users aged 16 and above use at least one social network or messaging platform each month.

-Meanwhile, the number of active social media user identities around the world has increased by 4.7 percent over the past 12 months.
+User numbers continue to grow too, with the latest data indicating that active social media user identities have increased by +5.4 percent over the past 12 months.

-241 million new user identities joined social media between July 2024 and July 2025, equating to growth of 660,000 new users every day.
+More specifically, 294 million new user identities started using social media between April 2024 and April 2026, equating to growth of more than 800,000 new users every day.

 If you want to dig deeper into social media use by platform, you’ll find all of the latest stats here.